Web portal: Classification

 Web portals are sometimes classified as horizontal or vertical.
 A horizontal portal is used as a platform to several companies in the same economic sector or to the same type of manufacturers or distributors.
 A vertical portal (also known as a "vortal") is a specialized entry point to a specific market or industry niche, subject area, or interest.
 Some vertical portals are known as "vertical information portals" (VIPs).
 VIPs provide news, editorial content, digital publications, and e-commerce capabilities.
 In contrast to traditional vertical portals, VIPs also provide dynamic multimedia applications including social networking, video posting, and blogging.

 Types

 News portal

 A news portal is an online gallery, index and search engine for news published online.
-It may cater to specific interest or language or target a wider market.For example, in India, the news portal named NS NOW, especially Uttar Pradesh, serves the news online on its website.
+It may cater to specific interest or language or target a wider market.
+For example, in India, the news portal named NS NOW, especially Uttar Pradesh, serves the news online on its website.

-Web portal

-A web portal is a website that provides a broad array of services, such as search engines, e-mail, online shopping, and forums.
-American web portals included Pathfinder, Excite, Netscape's Net Center, Go, NBC, MSN, Lycos, Voila, Yahoo!, and Google Search.